ShahriarAlomShakil/AlgoExam/README.md

     - **Key insight**: Grow MST one vertex at a time by adding cheapest connection
     - **Better for**: Dense graphs (when E is close to V²)
     - **Time**: O(V²) with array, O(E log V) with heap | **Space**: O(V)
+    - **Algorithm Steps**:
+      1. Start with arbitrary vertex, add to MST
+      2. Initialize priority queue with all edges from starting vertex
+      3. While MST doesn't have all vertices:
+         - Extract minimum weight edge (u,v) where u ∈ MST, v ∉ MST
+         - Add v to MST, add edge (u,v) to MST
+         - Add all edges from v to vertices not in MST to priority queue
+      4. Continue until all vertices are included

 ### Shortest Path Algorithms (20-23)
 20. **Floyd-Warshall Algorithm** - All-pairs shortest path using dynamic programming